psycopg/psycopg2/doc/src/usage.rst

     >>> conn.close()

-The main entry point of Psycopg are:
+The main entry points of Psycopg are:

 - The function `~psycopg2.connect()` creates a new database session and returns a new `connection` instance.